All roads lead to shopping, dining and entertainment in Woodbridge Township.

-Dining options are endless in the township and surrounding metro area.
-From neighborhood favorites to fine dining, fast food, barbecue, coffee shops, pancake houses and delis, Woodbridge offers something to please all palates.
-Casual, fine dining and everything in between can be found nearby, from well-known chains to unique eateries, foods from around the world to classic American favorites.
+Dining options are endless in Woodbridge Township.
+From neighborhood favorites to fine dining, fast food, barbecue, coffee shops, pancake houses and delis, the township offers something to please any palate.
+Casual, fine dining and everything in between can be found nearby, from well-known chains to unique eateries, from international cuisine to classic American favorites.

 Shopping & Entertainment

-Superior shopping and entertainment venues are a key to commerce in Woodbridge.
-Everything from small, cozy boutiques to big-box retailers, bargain-friendly outlets and Woodbridge Center’s vast array of stores and retail establishments, dot the metro landscape.
 With so many choices so close at hand, there’s rarely a reason to venture outside the Woodbridge area, even for those shoppers with the most eclectic and discriminating tastes.
 Thousands of shoppers visit Woodbridge daily to browse through the area’s charming shops and large-scale retailers.

-A visit to Woodbridge Center in Central New Jersey is sure to delight the entire family.
+Everything from small, cozy boutiques to big-box retailers, bargain-friendly outlets and Woodbridge Center’s vast array of stores and retail establishments, dot the metro landscape.

-Anchored by Dick’s Sporting Goods, Boscov’s, JCPenney, Lord & Taylor, Macy’s and Sears, the 1.9 million-square-foot Woodbridge Center’s two floors are packed with apparel, accessories, sporting goods, shoes, electronics, health and beauty items, home furnishings and specialty stores.
+Anchored by Dick’s Sporting Goods plus Boscov’s, JCPenney, Macy’s and Sears department stores, the 1.9 million-square-foot Woodbridge Center’s two floors are packed with apparel, accessories, sporting goods, shoes, electronics, health and beauty items, home furnishings and specialty stores.

 Another popular new venue, All In Adventures, challenges guests to escape from a locked room using intuition, observation and detective skills.

-Whether it’s an afternoon snack, a hot cup of coffee or a relaxing meal with friends or family, shoppers can enjoy a break to recharge, refuel and indulge in a variety of dining options.
+Whether it’s an afternoon snack, a hot cup of coffee or a relaxing meal with friends or family, shoppers also can enjoy a break to recharge, refuel and indulge in a variety of dining options at Woodbridge Center.

-From a delicious smoothie, to yogurt, pizza, sushi, canapes, freshly-popped popcorn or giant pretzels, you’ll find taste-tempting treats galore at one of the mall’s many eateries.
-From quick, on-the-go bites to a more leisurely sit-down meal, epicurean delights abound at Woodbridge Center.
-Family friendly sit-down dining options range from juicy all-American burgers at Johnny Rockets, Red Robin and Applebee’s to Caribbean-inspired food and handcrafted tropical drinks at Bahama Breeze, the fresh, delicious Italian cuisine of Olive Garden or wings, steaks, salads and ribs at the new Dave & Busters.
+From a delicious smoothie to yogurt, pizza, sushi, canapes, freshly-popped popcorn or giant pretzels, you’ll find taste-tempting treats galore at one of the mall’s kiosks, alongside six full-service sit-down restaurants and 10 fast-fix eateries.
+Family-friendly sit-down dining options range from juicy all-American burgers at Johnny Rockets, Red Robin and Applebee’s, to Caribbean-inspired food and handcrafted tropical drinks at Bahama Breeze, to the Italian cuisine of Olive Garden and the wings, steaks, salads and ribs at Dave & Busters.